stjude-biohackathon/KIDS23-Team6/README.md

 - Current usage statistics of the cluster queues.
 - A forecast/prediction of future usage to inform HPRC and users.

+# So, what's the need?

+The HPCF team has gotten multiple requests regarding the usage of the cluster as a whole as well as for individual queues and departments.
+There is a tool which provides some visualiztion capabilties, but it's overly complicated for everyday use and for researchers who cannot dedicate time to understand all the intricacies.

+So, we're designing a simple and intuitive dashboard where researchers can view data relevant to them, their departments, or the institution as a whole.

+Furthermore, the HPCF team needs to be able to accurately predict future resource usage so that we can plan for expansions and refreshes of the infrastructure.
+This project provides information and visualization tools that will assist both researchers and the HPCF team in accomplishing these goals.

 # About this project

 This project was built with: